-For one, perhaps final time, a faithful following once considered among the best in American professional sports came together Wednesday night to cheer their beloved Sacramento Kings against the rival Los Angeles Lakers.
+For perhaps the final time, the faithful following once considered among the best in American professional sports came together Wednesday night to cheer their beloved Sacramento Kings in a heartbreaking 116-108 overtime loss to the rival Los Angeles Lakers.

 For one night, doom and gloom were trumped by hope and happiness.
 For one night, the team's possible move to Anaheim was brushed aside to show what made Sacramento so great.

-“It feels like old times,” said Kings fan Patrick Sullivan, 26, sitting in upper deck.
-“The atmosphere would be so awesome if the reason behind it wasn’t so sad.”
+"It feels like old times," said Patrick Sullivan, 26, sitting in upper deck.
+"The atmosphere would be so awesome if the reason behind it wasn't so sad."

 A standing-room only crowd packed things beyond the 17,317-seat capacity, and many arrived well before tipoff.
 They chanted "Here We Stay!" and "Save Our Kings!"